Dissipative processes at the acoustic horizon: Introduction

-The spontaneous phonon emission process at the horizon produces an irreversible heat increase at the expenses of the bulk fluid kinetic energy, which can be described in terms of \textit{effective} shear and bulk viscosities.
-We determine the viscosity coefficients, eventually finding that their ratio to the phonon-entropy density equals $1/4\pi$~\cite{Kovtun:2004de}.
+As it was put forward by Volovik~\cite{Volovik:1999fc}, the spontaneous phonon emission process at the horizon produces quantum friction: an irreversible phonon energy flux is produced at the expense of the bulk fluid kinetic energy.
+We show that such small reduction of the fluid kinetic energy can be described in terms of \textit{effective} shear and bulk viscosities defined close to the horizon.
+We determine the viscosity coefficients finding that their ratio to the phonon-entropy density equals $1/4\pi$~\cite{Kovtun:2004de}.
 This result is obtained irrespective of the detailed phonon emission mechanism.
-To provide a microscopic description of viscosity and to corroborate our findings, we derive the KSS bound employing the analogy between hydrodynamics and gravity to describe the spontaneous emission process by phonon tunneling.
+To provide a microscopic description of viscosity and to corroborate our findings, we derive the KSS bound employing the analogy between hydrodynamics and gravity to describe the spontaneous emission process in terms of phonon tunneling.
+Furthermore, we study the shear viscosity arising from a perturbation of the background metric at the acoustic horizon.
+In particular, we show that the stretching of the acoustic horizon surface results in an entropy variation that can be described in terms of a shear viscosity coefficient.
+The ratio of such shear viscosity coefficient to the horizon surface entropy density saturates the KSS bound.

+The present paper is organized as follows.
+In Section~\ref{sec:TS} we present the theoretical setup, with emphasis on the viscosity and analogue gravity descriptions.
+In Section~\ref{sec:bulk_shear} we show that in the presence of an acoustic horizon one can define an effective shear and bulk viscosity that saturate the KSS bound.
+In Section~\ref{sec:tunneling} we derive the same result using a tunneling description of the phonon emission and in Section~\ref{sec:entanglment} we obtain the shear-to-entropy ratio of the acoustic horizon by a quantum entanglement approach.
+We draw our conclusions in Section~\ref{sec:conclusions}.
+We use natural units $\hbar = c = k_B =1$ and metric signature $(+---)$.